 This federally funded grant is awarded to students based on financial need.
-Priority is given to Pell Grant recipients.
+Limited funds are available, and priority is given to Pell Grant recipients.

-Federal Teacher Education Assistance for College and Higher Education (TEACH) Grant Students who intend to teach in a public or private elementary or secondary school that serves students from low-income families may be eligible for this grant.
+Federal Teacher Education Assistance for College and Higher Education (TEACH) Grant

+Students who intend to teach in a public or private elementary or secondary school that serves students from low-income families may be eligible for this grant.
 In exchange for receiving a TEACH grant, students must agree to serve as a full-time teacher in a high-need field in a school that serves low-income families.
 Students must teach for at least four academic years within eight calendar years of completing the program of study for which they received a TEACH grant.
-Failure to complete this service obligation will result in the grant being converted to a Federal
+Failure to complete this service obligation will result in the grant being converted to a Federal Direct Unsubsidized Stafford Loan.